-Republicans Ask For Whistleblower, Hunter Biden to Testify in Impeachment Inquiry
+Republicans Ask For Whistleblower, Hunter Biden To Testify In Impeachment Inquiry

 In a letter to Democratic Rep. Adam Schiff, who is leading the inquiry, Republican Rep. Devin Nunes said that calling these witnesses would help ensure the investigation "treats the President with fairness."

 House investigators will start questioning witnesses in open sessions next week.
+In response to Nunes, Schiff said that "the Committee is evaluating the Minority's witness requests and will give due consideration to witnesses within the scope of the impeachment inquiry, as voted on by the House."

+Schiff added, though, that the inquiry will not become a "vehicle to undertake the same sham investigations into the Bidens or 2016 that the President pressed Ukraine to conduct for his personal political benefit, or to facilitate the President's effort to threaten, intimidate, and retaliate against the whistleblower who courageously raised the initial alarm."

-Democrats involved in the inquiry haven't officially responded to the request from Nunes.
-But as NPR's Tim Mak notes, "the rules approved by the House for the impeachment inquiry require that Democrats approve GOP witness requests."
+Democrats have wide discretion over who appears as a witness in these proceedings.
+As NPR's Tim Mak notes, "the rules approved by the House for the impeachment inquiry require that Democrats approve GOP witness requests."
 Therefore, "Republicans are unlikely to get most, if any, of their desired witnesses."

 House GOP members have criticized these procedures – for example, in his letter on Saturday, Nunes said the "Democrats' resolution unfairly restricts Minority rights."